 God gave us our son Philip during our second year of marriage.
 He is 6.5 years old and will turn 7 on April 7, 2018.
 He is such a blessing and true joy!

-After grauating seminary, I began a blog, wrote Bible studies for Woman’s Missionary Union, contributed articles to The Alabama Baptist newspaper, spoke at retreats, including a retreat for Ouachita Baptist University’s young women called to ministry, mentored young women called to ministry, have given several talks at my church, The Cathedral Church of the Advent, and have taught Sunday School.
-God continues to faithfully open doors for me to teach his Word for which I am grateful.
-(To see a listing of some of these opportunities, visit my Writing and Speaking page.)
+After graduating from seminary, I began a blog, wrote Bible studies for the Woman's Missionary Union, contributed articles to The Alabama Baptist newspaper, spoke at retreats (including a retreat for Ouachita Baptist University's young women called to ministry), mentored young women called to ministry, and started teaching regularly at my church, The Cathedral Church of the Advent.
+God has faithfully opened doors for me to teach his Word.

-More than ten years ago God gave me the idea for a book for young women called to ministry, and after years of prayer, planning, writing, and, yes, even tears, it comes out July 24, 2018 with Zondervan Academic.
-Called Now That I’m Called: A guide for women discerning a call to ministry, my hope for it is that God will use it to encourage and raise up young women whom he is calling for gospel ministry.
-You can learn more about the book on my Writing and Speaking page.
+Ten years ago God gave me the idea for a book for young women called to ministry, and after years of prayer, planning, writing, and, yes, even tears, it comes out June 12, 2018 with Zondervan Academic.
+My hope for this book is that God will use it to encourage and raise up young women whom he is calling for gospel ministry.
+You can learn more about it on my Book Page.